170° vs 180° Temp

 Additional Cooling System Improvements

-Water transfers heat more effectively than antifreeze so I recommend using the lowest concentration of antifreeze possible for your climate along with a product like Redline Water Wetter.
+Water transfers heat more effectively than antifreeze so we recommend using the lowest concentration of antifreeze possible for your climate along with a product like Redline Water Wetter.
 Just make sure you have enough antifreeze in your coolant to keep it from freezing in the winter and always run no less than 20% in a street car.
-I do not recommend adding Water Wetter to coolant that is more than 40% antifreeze.
+We do not recommend adding Water Wetter to coolant that is more than 40% antifreeze.

 More on coolant properties from Redline Oil (PDF Link)